Data Engineer Take-Home Tests Are Unpaid Work: Fight Back

 FROM daily_category_totals

 Includes a review session.
-The 30-minute walkthrough after submission is where you actually learn about the candidate.
-Why did they choose that grain?
-What tradeoffs did they consider?
-How would they handle late-arriving data?
-That conversation tells you more than 20 hours of unsupervised coding ever could.
+The 30-minute walkthrough after submission is where signal actually surfaces.
+Why was that grain chosen?
+What tradeoffs were considered?
+How would the candidate handle late-arriving data?
+The conversation tells a hiring manager more than 20 hours of unsupervised coding ever could.

-A mid-level data engineer's hourly rate (based on current DE salary data) is somewhere around $75 to $95/hour, all-in with benefits.
-A senior or staff engineer is north of $100.
-When a company assigns a 10-hour take-home to 20 candidates for one open role, here's what that looks like:
+A mid-level data engineer’s hourly rate (based on current DE salary data) is roughly $75 to $95/hour, all-in with benefits.
+Senior or staff engineers exceed $100.
+When a company assigns a 10-hour take-home to 20 candidates for one open role:

 # The real cost of "free" take-home assessments